leeschmalz/SecretHitler-SMS-Role-Assigner/README.md

 ## Perform the following once to get started:
 1. Create a free account and phone number with Twilio.
-2. Put your Twilio phone number SID, and Auth Token in a `.env` file to be accessed as follows (or just paste it into the code if you're keeping it locally):
+2. Put your Twilio phone number, SID, and Auth Token in a `.env` file to be accessed as follows (or just paste it into the code if you're keeping it locally):
     ```python
     phone_number = os.environ.get("TWILIO_PHONE_NUM")
     account_sid = os.environ.get("TWILIO_SID")